-The Lucerne Festival Contemporary Orchestra (LFCO) was founded in 2021 to provide Lucerne Festival with an outstanding orchestra for new music.
+Through the establishment of the Lucerne Festival Contemporary Orchestra (LFCO) in 2021, Lucerne Festival has its own outstanding ensemble for new and contemporary music.
 As a counterpart to the Lucerne Festival Orchestra, it focuses on compositions from the 20th and 21st centuries, ranging from modern classics to world premieres.
-It has premiered such works as Beat Furrer’s Lichtung, Rebecca Saunders’s to an utterance, and Thomas Ades’s Air (featuring soloist Anne-Sophie Mutter).
-The members of the LFCO have all benefited from their training at the Lucerne Festival Academy, which was initiated by Pierre Boulez and subsequently led by Wolfgang Rihm.
-Through its close ties to the Academy, the LFCO plays a pioneering role in the performance and interpretation of contemporary music and the development of forward-looking concert formats.
-It also incorporates new technologies into its projects, while interdisciplinary works give rise to innovative listening and concert experiences.
-The LFCO performs at Lucerne’s Summer Festival; in November, the musicians present a festival of their own dedicated to contemporary music: Lucerne Festival Forward.
-Recent invitations have taken the LFCO to the “Visions” Festival at the Elbphilharmonie in Hamburg, Musikfest Berlin, the Donaueschinger Musiktage, the Huddersfield Contemporary Music Festival, and the Mizmorim Chamber Music Festival.
-The LFCO has collaborated with Sir George Benjamin, Sylvain Cambreling, Heinz Holliger, Patricia Kopatchinskaja, Susanna Mälkki, Enno Poppe, and Tyshawn Sorey, among others, and has participated in productions at the Luzerner Theater.
+It has given the first performances of such works as Beat Furrer’s Lichtung, Rebecca Saunders’s to an utterance, and Thomas Adès’s Air (featuring soloist Anne-Sophie Mutter).
+All of the members of the LFCO have benefited from their training at the Lucerne Festival Academy, which was founded by Pierre Boulez and later led by Wolfgang Rihm and, since 2026, by Jörg Widmann.
+The LFCO plays a pioneering role in the performance and interpretation of contemporary music and the development of forward-looking concert formats not least by incorporating new technologies and interdisciplinary approaches.
+It performs at Lucerne’s Summer Festival and at Lucerne Festival Forward in November, the ensemble’s own festival dedicated to contemporary music.
+The LFCO has toured to the “Visions” Festival at the Elbphilharmonie in Hamburg, the Donaueschinger Musiktage, and the Huddersfield Contemporary Music Festival.
+In September it will appear at Musikfest Berlin and at Munich’s Gasteig.
+The LFCO has collaborated with such artists as Pierre-Laurent Aimard, Sir George Benjamin, Sylvain Cambreling, Heinz Holliger, Patricia Kopatchinskaja, Susanna Mälkki, Jonathan Nott, Enno Poppe, David Robertson, and Tabea Zimmermann and has taken part in productions at the Luzerner Theater.

 The Lucerne Festival Contemporary Orchestra (LFCO) performed here for the first time in the summer of 2021.